There is a big difference between qualified and unqualified dividends, and that difference could determine whether or not one will pay taxes on them.

 The reason that the distinction between these two types of dividends is so important is that they are taxed differently.
 Nonqualified dividends are taxed at the capital gains rate.
 This means that there is no difference (tax-wise) between dividends that are considered nonqualified and regular income.

 On the other hand, qualified dividends are taxed at a lower rate – if at all.
-If a single filer receives $39,375 or less in qualified dividends then those dividends are tax-free.
-Joint filers get to collect up to $78,750 without having to pay taxes on those dividends.
+If a single filer has a gross adjusted income under $39,375 then the dividends are tax-free.
+Joint filers have the amount moved up to $78,750 without having to pay taxes on those dividends.

 2019 Single Filer Tax Brackets